Terms and conditions

 On the Sunday on which Camp commences, all Campers are required to:

 - attend the opening assembly (at 3:15 p.m.); and

 - attend the first rehearsal of their ensemble (concludes 5:15 p.m.).

 More details can be found here.

 Adult students are welcome to participate in all musical activities at Border Music Camp, including evening concerts and the Thursday big band night.
 Organised social activities in the afternoons and evenings are restricted to children aged 18 or under who are attending school.

-Border Music Camp concludes after supper following the final concert on Saturday 8 July 2017.
+Border Music Camp concludes after supper following the final concert on Saturday 14 July 2018.
 All students must attend this concert.
 Arrangements will be made for students who cannot leave until Sunday morning.
 Requests to stay on Saturday night must be made in writing.
-If adequate supervision is not available at Camp, students will be billeted on Saturday night.